 Līvu SquareRiga , Latvia

 This Riga web camera online shows the Līvu Square in Riga, the capital of Latvia.
-The Līvu Square has quite a sad history as it was built in an area that once housed the ruins of buildings that were destroyed during the Second World War.
+The Līvu Square online, has quite a sad history as it was built in an area that once housed the ruins of buildings that were destroyed during the Second World War.
 In 1950, the desolated area was rebuilt to form the Philharmonic Square.
-In 2009, the square was renamed to its current name – Līvu square.
-The square is situated on the edge of Riga’s Old Town and is a welcome resting place for businessmen and tourists alike.
+In 2009, the square in the webcam, was renamed to its current name – Līvu square.
+The square you see in live stream, is situated on the edge of Riga’s Old Town and is a welcome resting place for businessmen and tourists alike.
 Numerous cafés with provide outdoor dining during the summer months.
-In winter months the square serves as an ice-skating rink.
-The square is decorated with beautiful flower beds shaped like waves as a reminder that part of the Riga River still runs underneath the square.
+In winter months the square in the web camera, serves as an ice-skating rink.
+The Līvu square in live footage, is decorated with beautiful flower beds shaped like waves as a reminder that part of the Riga River still runs underneath the square.
 The square has a lively atmosphere throughout the year and is worth a visit.

 The Riga web camera showcases the eclectic mix of architectural styles surrounding the square.
 Medieval guild houses, art nouveau and modern style buildings capture the history of this well-known square.
 The most notable buildings are the Great and Small Guild Houses, the Cat House and the Riga Russian Theatre.